LJBL22/frontend-mentor/README.md

 # Frontend Mentor Solutions 🧑🏻‍🎨

 Here is a collection of my works.
-Feel free to provide advices via its community.
+Feel free to provide advice via its community.
 Thank you :^D

 | No  | Challenge         | Category | REPO                                                                          | DEMO                                                                |
 | --- | ----------------- | -------- | ----------------------------------------------------------------------------- | ------------------------------------------------------------------- |